Skip to main content

 1. Follow the prompts.

-When the connection is established, you will see a similar output: 3e27d50-openconnect-output (1).png TIP: Want to terminate the VPN connection?
+When the connection is established, you will see a similar output: OpenConnect terminal output showing successful VPN connection TIP: Want to terminate the VPN connection?
 At any time press Ctrl+C on the command line.

 Cisco AnyConnect Secure Mobility Client